yob/ip-to-as/README.md

 # ip-to-as

-Lookup the Autonomus System that and IPv4/IPv6 belongs to and print the details.
+Lookup the Autonomous System that an IPv4/IPv6 belongs to and print the details.

 ## IPv6
 ```